India pushes China for speedy resolution of border issue

 He said the meeting with Mr Wang was aimed at expediting the border talks.

-Both sides have held 15 rounds of talks over the past two years and have managed to disengage in a number of areas, including the Galwan Valley, Pangong Tso and in Gogra Heights.
-But they have been unable to move forward similarly from remaining friction points such as at Depsang and Demchok.

-Reuters news agency on Friday said Mr Wang issued a statement in which he said that China and India should work together to promote peace and stability around the world.
+Reuters news agency yesterday reported that Mr Wang issued a statement in which he said that China and India should work together to promote peace and stability around the world.

 The two foreign ministers covered a wide range of issues during three hours of talks, including Ukraine in which both men agreed on the necessity for an immediate ceasefire and a return to dialogue.